SliferSkyd/airplane-shooting/README.md

 All images, sounds and font types are downloaded from free sources.

 ## Contributing
-Due to being my first game project, it might be exist some bugs.
+Due to being my first game project, it might exist some bugs.
 If you find any, please feedback to me.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 **Potential feature developments**:
-- The speed of enemies are increasing after each level.
+- The speed of enemies are different with each level.
 - Create shortcut key to turn on/ off music, pause/ continue.
 - Save high scores.
-- Add various main character models and (maybe) coins collected during the game to unlock new models.
+- Add more main character models and (maybe) coins collected during the game to unlock new models.
-- Attach it on online platforms in order to play without having to install.
+- Attach it to online platforms in order to play without having to install.

 ## License